chef/chef-web-docs/chef_master/source/chef_private_keys.rst

 Nodes
 -----------------------------------------------------
 Each node stores its private key locally.
-This private key is generated as part of the bootstrap process that initially installs the chef-client on the node.
-The first time chef-client runs on that node, it uses the chef-validator to authenticate, but then on each subsequent run it uses the private key generated for that client by the Chef server.
+This private key is generated as part of the bootstrap process that initially installs the Chef Infra Client on the node.
+The first time Chef Infra Client runs on that node, it uses the chef-validator to authenticate, but then on each subsequent run it uses the private key generated for that client by the Chef Infra Server.

 Workstations
 -----------------------------------------------------
 Each workstation stores its private key in the chef-repo.
-This private key is generated by the Chef server and must be download from the server and copied to the ``.chef`` directory in the chef-repo.
-If a new private key is required, simply regenerate it from the Chef server and re-copy it to the chef-repo.
+This private key is generated by the Chef Infra Server and must be download from the server and copied to the ``.chef`` directory in the chef-repo.
+If a new private key is required, simply regenerate it from the Chef Infra Server and re-copy it to the chef-repo.

 .. tag chef_repo_description